nextcloud/deck/docs/API.md

   - SPDX-FileCopyrightText: 2018 Nextcloud GmbH and Nextcloud contributors
   - SPDX-License-Identifier: AGPL-3.0-or-later
 -->
 The REST API provides access for authenticated users to their data inside the Deck app.
-To get a better understanding of Decks data models and their relations, please have a look at the  [data structure](structure.md) documentation.
+To get a better understanding of Deck's data models and their relations, please have a look at the [data structure](structure.md) documentation.

+## API selection

+Deck exposes two HTTP APIs:

+- Prefer the OCS API at `/ocs/v2.php/apps/deck/api/v1.0/` for all integrations and newly written clients.
+This is the canonical API used by the Deck web UI and the server-side access points in the app code.
+- The legacy app API at `/index.php/apps/deck/api/v1.0/` still exists for backwards compatibility and is kept available, but it is not the recommended integration path for new projects.

+Use the OCS routes for all new integrations.
+The legacy `/index.php/apps/deck/api/v1.0/` endpoints still work for backwards compatibility, but they are not the preferred API contract for clients.

 # Prerequisites

-- All requests require a `OCS-APIRequest` HTTP header to be set to `true` and a `Content-Type` of `application/json`.
-This does not apply to the endpoint for uploading attachments, which consumes `multipart/form-data`.
+- OCS requests require a `OCS-APIRequest` HTTP header to be set to `true` and a `Content-Type` of `application/json` unless otherwise specified.
+- The preferred OCS API base URL is `https://nextcloud.local/ocs/v2.php/apps/deck/api/v1.0/`
-- The API is located at https://nextcloud.local/index.php/apps/deck/api/v1.0
+- The legacy API base URL is `https://nextcloud.local/index.php/apps/deck/api/v1.0/`
 - All request parameters are required, unless otherwise specified

 ## Naming